Leila Fawaz

 Leila Fawaz is a Lebanese historian and academician.
 She is the founding director of The Fares Center for Eastern Mediterranean Studies from 2001 to 2012.
 Fawaz was born in Sudan to Greek-Orthodox Lebanese parents and raised in Lebanon.
 She took two degrees at the American University of Beirut between 1967 and 1968 and studied history at Harvard University between 1972 and 1979.

 From 1990 to 1994, Fawaz was the editor-in-chief of The International Journal of Middle East Studies, where she advanced conducting analytical and comparative research, with an international and cross-disciplinary approach.
 She bemoaned the overspecialization within the field, the neglect of attention to humanities/arts and, uninteresting writing, and linked these problems to Middle East studies as a whole, because researchers were "still a long way from being pathfinders in the world of scholarship generally."

+Books

+She is the author of landmark works on the history of the modern Middle East and Lebanon.